 Franklin Armory Reveals Secrets Behind The Reformation

-This trigger allows shooters to fire their rifles at vastly quicker rates of fire than standard triggers, and is a more controllable alternative to bump-fire stocks.
-Initially, some shooters thought the binary trigger might run a fowl of the ATF, and their definition of machine guns.
+This trigger allows shooters to fire their rifles at vastly quicker rates of fire than standard triggers and is a more controllable alternative to bump-fire stocks.
+Initially, some shooters thought the binary trigger might run afoul of the ATF, and its definition of machine guns.
 But by carefully designing their trigger to avoid to the BATFE’s definition of a machine gun, Franklin Armory was able to offer shooters something they previously couldn’t legally experience.

 So when Franklin Armory released a teaser image of their new Reformation rifle – an 11.5-inch barrelled AR-15 with a foregrip and stock, claiming it wasn’t NFA-regulated, they piqued the entire industry’s interest.

 With their binary trigger, they were able to avoid MG classification by designing the trigger to be interrupted by the safety lever.
 Meaning, if the shooter pulls and holds the trigger down, they can flip the selector to “safe” and immediately stop shooting.

 But how did Franklin Armory make an 11.5-inch barreled AR-15 with a collapsible stock and vertical foregrip not classified as an SBR?

 The ATF defines rifles as the following:

 The term “Rifle” means a weapon designed or redesigned, made or remade, and intended to be fired from the shoulder and designed or redesigned and made or remade to use the energy of the explosive in a fixed metallic cartridge to fire only a single projectile through a rifled bore for each single pull of the trigger.

 Franklin Armory’s solution?

 Don’t rifle the barrel.
 At least not in the traditional sense.